biocore/qiime/doc/scripts/consensus_tree.rst

 The output is a newick formatted tree compatible with most standard tree viewing programs

-**basic usage, given a directory of trees 'jackknifed_trees', compute the majority consensus and save as a newick formatted text file:**
+**basic usage: given a directory of trees 'jackknifed_trees', compute the majority consensus and save as a newick formatted text file:**

 ::